Cayman Islands national netball team

 The Cayman Islands national netball team represents the Cayman Islands Netball Association in international netball tournaments.
-They have featured at the World Netball Championships and in Netball World Cup Qualifiers.
-They have also been invited to play in the Europe Netball Open Challenge.
-As of 1 September 2025, the Cayman Islands are listed 35th on the World Netball Rankings.
+They have featured at the World Netball Championships, AFNA Championships and in Netball World Cup Qualifiers.
+They have also played as a guest team in both the Europe Netball Open Challenge and the ECCB International Netball Series.
+As of 1 September 2026, the Cayman Islands are listed 35th on the World Netball Rankings.